The 10 Worst Neighborhoods In Buffalo For 2022

 Then, we ranked each neighborhood in Buffalo, New York for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Buffalo to live.
-Or skip to the end to see the list of all 50 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 50 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Buffalo

-Well there you have it -- the worst of the neighborhoods in Buffalo with Emerson landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Buffalo with Emerson landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Buffalo aren't all bad.
+As mentioned earlier, the neighborhoods in Buffalo aren’t all bad.
 South Abbott takes the cake as the best place to live in Buffalo.

 We ranked the neighborhoods from worst to best in the chart below.